blackboxdsp/phantom/README.md

     <img src="./screenshot.png" alt="Phantom screenshot" title="Phantom running in Ableton Live 10" height="840"/>
 </div>

-Phantom is a phase distortion synthesizer plugin targeting VST3 and AU for OS X and Windows platforms. [...
-MORE TEXT ...].
-It is compiled using the [JUCE](https://juce.com/) framework for C++.
+Phantom is a phase distortion synthesizer plugin targeting VST3 and AU for OS X and Windows platforms.
+It uses the unique method of *phase distortion synthesis* to create sound and is capable of some truly bizarre sound design, which is really what makes it fun to use.

 ## Dependencies